peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 Wallet Instance:
 : The digital Wallet in control of a User, also known as Wallet or Holder.
-It securly stores the User's Digital Credentials.
+It securely stores the User's Digital Credentials.
 It can present Digital Credentials to Verifiers and request Status Attestations from Issuers under the control of the User.

 # Rationale